nicothyun/nicothyun.github.io/game.md

 # CURRENTLY PLAYING

 - **The Sims 4 & expansions** is my comfort game.
-I played the sims franchise for more than a decade now and i still remember the schooling days where i had a notebook with the different worlds --- their individual lore, character traits & the story progression.  i once remembered a reddit user said i was mad for drawing out the worlds and keeping tab of each stories.
+I played the sims franchise for more than a decade now and I still remember my schooling days where I had a notebook with the different worlds --- their individual lore, character traits & the story progression.
+I once remembered a reddit user clamoring and calling out my OCD for drawing out the worlds and keeping tab of each stories.
 - Teamfight Tactics.

-#PLAYED 🎮
+# PLAYED 🎮

 - **Tabletop:** Avalon, Secret Hitler, Codenames
 - **Card games:** Hearthstone, Gods Unchained, Coup